ciso/ios-dataprotection/README.md

 ### Protect Until First User Authentication
-Basically, this class has the same behavior as the Complete Protection class, except that the class key is not wiped from memory when the device is locked.
+Basically, this class has the same behavior as the **Complete Protection class**, except that the class key is not wiped from memory when the device is locked.
 The benefit of this class is that the file remains encrypted even when the device is rebooted.

 ### No Protection
 When this class is used,
-the file is only protected using the device’s unique identifier.
+the file is only protected using the device's unique identifier.
 Additionally, it is stored in the effaceable storage section of the memory.
 This is the default class for all files that were not specified with any of the aforementioned protection classes.
 Due to the fact that the entire